varya/steroids/_posts/2013-05-27-loading-html.markdown

 ## Remove the loading screen manually

-If you call `steroids.layers.push` or `steroids.modal.show` with the parameter `keepLoading: true`, the loading view will not be removed automatically.
+If you call `steroids.layers.push` or `steroids.modal.show` with the options object parameter `keepLoading: true`, the loading view will not be removed automatically.
 Rather, you need to call

 {% highlight javascript %}
 steroids.view.removeLoading();